vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 seconds as being just under a common timeout value of 2 seconds while still giving the resolver a fair shot at resolving the name.

-The resolver then checks its cache for an unexpired data that satisfies the request and of course returns them if available.
+The resolver then checks its cache for any unexpired data that satisfies the request and of course returns them if available.
 If it finds no relevant unexpired data and the Recursion Desired flag is not set in the request, it SHOULD immediately return the response without